 DID YOU KNOW ...

 Oftentimes, families will say private education is too expensive for them.
-While private Christian education at CTK is certainly not cheap, there are scholarships and tuition assistance funds available for families.
-During the 2019-20 school year, students in CTK grades K - 8 have received over $800,000 in taxpayer-funded scholarships and CTK tuition assistance awards.
+While private Christian education at CTK is certainly an investment, there are scholarships and tuition assistance funds available for families.
+During the 2022-23 school year, students in CTK grades K - 8 have received over $900,000 in taxpayer-funded scholarships and CTK tuition assistance awards.

-Florida Tax Credit Scholarship - The Florida Tax Credit Scholarship Program (FTC) was established in 2001 to provide an income tax credit for corporations that contribute money to nonprofit Scholarship-Funding Organizations (SFOs) that award scholarships to students from families with limited financial resources.
+Florida Tax Credit Scholarship (Step Up for Students) - The Florida Tax Credit Scholarship Program (FTC) was established in 2001 to provide an income tax credit for corporations that contribute money to nonprofit Scholarship-Funding Organizations (SFOs) that award scholarships to students from families with limited financial resources.

 The Florida Tax Credit Scholarship Program no longer requires prior year enrollment in a public school.
 A student is eligible for a SUFS scholarship, if: